 Supplemental insurance coverage can support female workers

 Critical illness is a robust form of coverage, but it isn’t the only one available.
 Aflac also offers a heart event rider that pays a benefit when heart surgery and certain cardiovascular techniques are performed.
-(The critical illness plan pays for coronary artery bypass surgery at 25% of the face value of the benefit.)
-And Aflac’s Health Screening Benefit pays for certain preventive care, including annual physical exams that can help detect early signs of heart disease.
+Several hospital indemnity coverages are available to help with the out-of-pocket costs of hospital stays.
+And Aflac’s health screening benefit, available through several different coverage types, pays for certain preventive care, including annual physical exams that can help detect early signs of heart disease.

-While these benefits can help alleviate some of the worry associated with heart disease and treatment, no insurance policy is a substitute for gender equity in health care.
+While these benefits can help alleviate some of the costs and worry associated with heart disease and treatment, no insurance policy is a substitute for gender equity in health care.
 Nor can supplemental coverage be a remedy for the gaps in women’s awareness and education that often put them more at risk.
-But until we have greater understanding around a condition that everyone is at risk for, supplemental coverage can be a lifeline to help with the associated costs.
+As we gain a greater understanding around a condition that everyone is at risk for, supplemental coverage can be a lifeline to help with the associated costs.

 3 Circulation.
-“Ten-Year Differences in Women’s Awareness Related to Coronary Heart Disease: Results of the 2019 American Heart Association National Survey: A Special Report From the American Heart Association.”
+“Ten-Year Differences in Women’s Awareness Related to Coronary Heart Disease: Results of the 2019 American Heart Association National Survey: A Special Report from the American Heart Association.”
 Published 9.21.2020.
-Accessed 1.15.2021.
+Accessed 1.9.23.

 The content within is for informational purposes for agent and broker-facing audiences.
 This information is not approved to distribute to prospective insureds, to prospective accounts, or to use as a solicitation.
 Misrepresenting this, or any, information to solicit or induce an insured to lapse, forfeit, or surrender an insurance policy is prohibited by law.
 Any use not specifically permitted herein is strictly prohibited.
 Aflac includes Aflac and/or Aflac New York and/or Continental American Insurance Company and/or Continental American Life Insurance Company.